 What should I order?
 Haugh’s roasted beef fillet with boxty is sublime.

 Where can I find her?
 Myrtle, 1A Langton Street, Chelsea

 Who is she?
 Kiwi-born Margot (and wife of Fergus Henderson of St John fame) heads up the Rochelle Canteen in Shoreditch and Rochelle Canteen at The ICA in St James's.
 The restaurants serve stripped-back, unfussy food that pleases all the senses.
 She specialises in catering and cook-book writing, too and has been claimed by many to be a genius of hospitality – we agree.

 Where can I find her?
-Rochelle Canteen, Rochelle School, Arnold Circus, E2 7ES; Rochelle Canteen at The ICA, The Mall, SW1Y 5AH
+Rochelle Canteen, Shoreditch; Rochelle Canteen at The ICA, St. James’s

 Where can I find her?
-43 Upper Brook Street, W1K 7QR
+Le Gavroche, 43 Upper Brook Street, Mayfair

 Who is she?
 The chef and owner of Darjeeling Express in Soho and also the first British chef to feature on Netflix’s Chef’s Table.
 Her relaxed, comforting restaurant provides a showcase for her blend of north Indian and Bengali cooking.